 Discover Lingual Braces

 The word lingual means “tongue,” and these braces are placed on the tongue side of the teeth.
 Although they were invented in 1976 and they’ve been around since the 1980’s, many orthodontists don’t offer them, because special training is required to place and fit them correctly.
 Since the brackets fit on the inside of the teeth, they require additional customized fitting beyond that needed for conventional braces.
+Learn more by reading this article.

 There are also different systems of these kinds of braces and each requires training.
 Like traditional braces, they can be made of ceramic, metal or a mix of both.
 Ceramic braces can be custom-colored to match your teeth or made of clear material so that they are even less visible.
 Metal braces are typically made of stainless steel.